Sharing is caring!

 But…It’s Next to a Busy Runway?

-As one of my friends asked when she saw that I was at the TWA Hotel – “but is it noisy and does it smell like gas?”
+As one of my friends asked when she saw that I was staying here – “but is it noisy and does it smell like gas?”

 I mean, you’re literally.
 On.
 A. Runway.